zeyongj/Computational-Data-Science/README.md

 # Computational Data Science

-## INTRODUCTION
+## Introduction

-This is my backup of all 12 exercises of Simon Fraser University's CMPT 353 course, the topic is about computational data science.
+- This is my backup of all 12 exercises of Simon Fraser University's CMPT 353 course, the topic is about computational data science.
+- The instructor is Dr. Greg Baker.

 ## Contents